Christmas Stollen – A Traditional Christmas Cake

 6. Melt the butter.
 Grease the Chritmas tollen generously with the melted butter and let it soak.
 Dust the Christmas stollen thickly with powdered sugar.

-My relatives and friends are always very happy when I bring home-baked Stollen for coffee or a cup of tea at Christmas time.
+My relatives and friends are always very happy when I bring home-baked stollen when we meet for coffee or when I give a stollen as a gift.
 A stollen not only tastes good but belongs on every set table where it creates a beautiful Christmas atmosphere.